Pregnancy is one of the most exciting times in a woman’s life.

 - Vegetable milk.

 - The Peanut Butter Smoothies.

 - Baked foods like banana oatmeal bread or tofu pancakes.

 Pregnancy can be a time of cravings, which differ between women, but it can be for sugary or highly refined packaged foods.

-These types of foods tend to be “empty calorie foods,” or calorie-rich foods without much fiber or other nutrients, and should be limited as much as possible.
+These foods tend to be “empty calorie foods,” or calorie-rich without much fiber or other nutrients and should be limited as much as possible.

 Eating smaller and more frequent meals and snacks can also help women consume adequate calories during pregnancy.

 Micronutrients are essential for any pregnant woman, but vegan women may want to pay special attention to the ones listed below and where to find them on a plant-based diet.